 Introduction

-Rare Earth Element (REE) magnets, especially neodymium-based magnets, can be found in numerous different applications.[1]
-According to some rough estimates, the annual demand of REE magnets was nearly 78 kilotons in 2015.[2]
-Based on those estimates, six major applications namely wind turbines, hard disk drives, electric vehicles, e-bikes, audio speakers and air conditioners account for nearly 60 % of the total demand.
-As components utilizing REE magnets continue to accumulate, this REE repository created by human activity will be crucial for future recycling.
+Rare earth element (REE) magnets, especially neodymium-based magnets, can be found in numerous different applications.[4]
+According to some rough estimates, the annual demand of REE magnets was nearly 78 kilotons in 2015.[5]
+Based on those estimates, six major applications (namely wind turbines, hard disk drives, electric vehicles, e-bikes, audio speakers and air conditioners) account for nearly 60 % of the total demand.
+As components utilizing REE magnets continue to accumulate, the REE repository created by human activity will be crucial to address in the future by recycling.

-The commercially used REE magnets can be divided into two main categories: Samarium-Cobalt (Sm-Co)-based magnets and Neodymium-Iron-Boron (Nd-Fe-B)-based magnets.
-The Nd-Fe-B magnets contain around 32 % of Nd by mass, while a small to considerable amount of other REEs are also sometimes added.
-In the case of Sm-Co-based REE magnets, SmCo5 and Sm2Co17 are the two technically important compositions.
+The commercially used REE magnets can be divided into two main categories: samarium-cobalt (Sm-Co)-based magnets and neodymium-iron-boron (Nd-Fe-B)-based magnets:

+— In Sm-Co-based REE magnets, SmCo5 and Sm2Co17 are the two technically important compositions.
 In the Sm2Co17 magnet, the concentration of Co is sometimes partially replaced by other transition metal elements.

+— Nd-Fe-B magnets contain around 32 % of Nd by mass.
+A small to considerable amount of other REEs are also sometimes added.

 The mass of REE magnet present in each product varies greatly.
 Additionally, the concentration of different REE elements within the magnet itself can vary greatly.
-For example, the incorporation of Dy into Nd-Fe-B magnets can be in the range of < 1 to 10 mass %.
+For example, the incorporation of Dy into Nd-Fe-B magnets can be in the range of < (1 to 10) % mass fraction.
 These factors contribute towards challenges in the recycling efficiency of REE magnets.

-In the case of magnets derived from End of Life (EOL) equipment, dismantling needs to be carried out.
-Apart from REE magnets inside wind turbines and electronic vehicles, physical extraction of REE magnets from electronic application scrap is very challenging due to the complexity and small size of the components.
+In the case of magnets derived from end-of-life (EOL) equipment, dismantling is carried out.
+Apart from REE magnets found inside wind turbines and electronic vehicles, the physical extraction of REE magnets from electronic application scrap is very challenging due to the complexity and small size of the components.
 This type of scrap is usually shredded.
 The shredded scrap is then sorted into ferrous and non-ferrous scrap.
-During the shredding process, the recovery rates of REEs can drop by 90 %.[2]
+During the shredding process, the recovery rates of REEs can drop by 90 %.[5]
 Appropriate guidelines for dismantling the EOL scrap is important for improving the REE recovery.
-Overall, effective recycling of REE requires, information regarding the amount and nature of the REEs present in the magnet scrap.
+Overall, effective recycling of REE requires information regarding the amount and nature of the REEs present in the magnet scrap.

-The purpose of this standard is to specify the measurement protocol for assessing the composition of REE magnet scrap.
+This document specifies the measurement protocol for assessing the composition of REE magnet scrap.
 Procedures for dismantling components containing scrap and for cleaning and demagnetizing the scrap are provided.
-Guidelines for determination of the composition of REE magnet scrap using Standardless Wavelength Dispersive X-Ray Fluorescence (WD-XRF) commercial packages are specified.
+Guidelines for determining the composition of REE magnet scrap using standardless wavelength dispersive X-ray fluorescence (WD-XRF) commercial packages are specified.

-Rare Earth Elements – Analysis by Wavelength Dispersive X-Ray Fluorescence Spectrometry (WD-XRFS) – Part 1: Determination of Composition of Rare Earth Magnet Scraps Using Standardless XRF Commercial Packages

-Scope

-This document presents a protocol for the application of semi-quantitative Wavelength Dispersive X-Ray Fluorescence Spectrometry (WD-XRFS) commercial packages for assessment of the concentration of rare earth elements (REEs) contained in magnet scrap from End of Life (EOL) products intended for recycling.

-The standard can be subdivided into two parts:
+This document:

-1. The first part outlines a procedure for safe handling of the magnet scrap
+— outlines a procedure for safe handling of the magnet scrap (see Clause 4);

-2. The second part specifies measurement of the REE content in the magnet scrap
+— specifies measurement of the REE content in the magnet scrap (see Clause 5).

+Rare earth — Analysis by wavelength dispersive X-ray fluorescence spectrometry (WD-XRFS) — Part 1: Determination of composition of rare earth magnet scraps using standardless XRF commercial packages

-WARNING — The use of this document may involve hazardous materials, operations, and equipment.
+WARNING — The use of this document can involve hazardous materials, operations and equipment.
 This document does not purport to address any safety problems associated with its use.
 It is the responsibility of the user of this document to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.

+Scope

+This document specifies a protocol for the application of semi-quantitative standardless wavelength dispersive X-ray fluorescence (WD-XRFS) commercial packages for the assessment of the concentration of rare earth elements (REEs) contained in magnet scrap from end-of-life (EOL) products intended for recycling.

-The concentration ranges of samples that may be appropriately analyzed by this method are given in Tables 1, for each type of magnet scrap included in the standard.
+The concentration ranges of samples that may be appropriately analysed by this method are given in Tables 1 and 2, for each type of magnet scrap included in this document.